RasaHQ/rasa/docs/slots.rst

 Slots Set by Actions
 ~~~~~~~~~~~~~~~~~~~~

-The second option is to set slots by returning events in :ref:`custom_actions`.
+The second option is to set slots by returning events in :ref:`customactions`.
 In this case, your stories need to include the slots.
 For example, you have a custom action to fetch a user's profile, and
 you have a ``categorical`` slot called ``account_type``.